Fused Glass Create Class

 Unlock your Inner Picasso!

-Discover the art of glass fusing in this engaging 2-hour class at the Sandwich Glass Museum, led by glass artist Kim Savoie.
-Perfect for beginners and enthusiasts alike, this hands-on workshop will guide participants aged 8 and up through the process of designing and creating two stunning glass pendants.
+Discover the art of glass fusing in this engaging 2-hour class at the Sandwich Glass Museum.
+Perfect for beginners and enthusiasts alike, this hands-on workshop will guide participants aged 8 and up through the process of designing and creating your own beautiful work of art!

 Glass Fusing